lingex/G610Rebuild/README.md

 8.Holding backlight when plug in the usb cable, will run the official firmware.

-9.Smearing light effect switch by FN + Light
+9.Smearing light effect switch by FN + Light.

+10.NumLock guard, 'don't touch my NumLock', switch by FN + NumLock.

 # flash mapping